JR finds statutory appeal framework unlawfully applied in Asylum claim

-The Applicant sought judicial review of the Secretary of State’s unlawful failure to abide by the statutory appeal framework set out in the Nationality, Immigration and Asylum Act 2002.
-His Honour Judge Heaton QC, sitting as a Judge of the Upper Tribunal (Immigration and Asylum Chamber) quashed the Secretary of State’s (SSHD) decision and ordered lawful reconsideration forthwith.
+In R (on the Application of Ali) v Secretary of State for the Home Department EWHC 2599 (Admin) (29 July 2014), Mr Ali sought judicial review of the Secretary of State’s (SSHD) unlawful failure to abide by the statutory appeal framework set out in the Nationality, Immigration and Asylum Act 2002.
+His Honour Judge Heaton QC, sitting as a Judge of the Upper Tribunal (Immigration and Asylum Chamber) quashed SSHD’s decision and ordered lawful reconsideration forthwith.

 No decision was forthcoming on Mr Ali’s application for ILR, despite several letters before action.
 In June 2010, the UK Border Agency advised Mr Ali that his case had been moved to the ‘Legacy’.
 In June 2013 he issued proceedings, six and a half years after making his application.

 Mr Ali was granted permission on the papers.
 The SSHD purported to make a decision on the application in the form of a rejection of a fresh claim for asylum under paragraph 353 of the Immigration Rules.
 The rejection treated Mr Ali as a failed asylum seeker, a status only applicable to the other identity.

 The Grounds were amended to specify that the decision was unlawful, since it did not follow the statutory framework for appeals set out in section 82 of the NIAA 2002.
 Mr Ali had made a valid application to vary his leave; the refusal to do so was manifestly an “immigration decision” under s82(2)(d) NIAA and attracted an in-country right of appeal.